Меню:

 }

-But Boost.Test also provides special macros that allows to simplify use of fixtures.
-For test cases you can use the BOOST_FIXTURE_TEST_CASE macro instead of BOOST_AUTO_TEST_CASE — the only difference is that it has second argument — fixture name, that will created automatically and passed to test case.
-There is also additional advantage over direct use of fixtures in your code — you'll have direct access by name to public and protected members of fixture, for example:
+But Boost.Test also provides special macros that allows simplify use of fixtures.
+For test cases you can use the BOOST_FIXTURE_TEST_CASE macro instead of BOOST_AUTO_TEST_CASE — the only difference between them is that former has second argument (fixture name), that will be created automatically and passed to the test case.
+There is also additional advantage over direct use of fixtures in your code — you have direct access to public and protected members of fixture, for example:

 #define BOOST_TEST_MODULE Test-case fixture example